fenos/dqlx-docs/docs/mutations/set.md

 ### Logical Upsert

-If we want to make upsert on other fields other than the `uid` we use a combination of a `Query` and `Mutation`
+If we want to upsert on other fields other than the `uid` we use a combination of a `Query` and `Mutation`

 let’s say we want to create a new user with `email` and `name` information.
 We also want to make sure that one `email` has exactly one corresponding `user` in the database.